DennisD2/bkunix/readme.md

 code after label ```l_sctr``` (means *load_sectors* maybe).
 Block addresses are (sector:track) 4:1, 7:1, 10:1, 21:0 and 24:0.

+In the 70ies, these cool long-bearded guys named a sector 'secter' as can be seen from the listing above.

 The code of the second step can be found in file ```rxboot2.s```:

 ```asm